rkulla/dotfiles/README.md

 Optionally run the following in a terminal to show full file paths in Finder:

     $ defaults write com.apple.finder _FXShowPosixPathInTitle -bool YES;

+## Firefox

+Make my tab icon/text larger and much more readable:

+  - Go into `about:config` and search for `layout.css.devPixelsPerPx'
+  - On my 5k iMac, change it to 3.0
+  - On my 4k monitor, change it to 1.99
+  - If it doesn't look amazing, I may have to fiddle with the numbers but it WILL work, so don't give up!